mathjax/MathJax-website/_posts/2013-05-03-mathjax-v2-2-beta-now-available.md

             }
         },
     });
-    `</pre>

 Values can be "all", "safe", or "none", where "all" enables the standard MathJax behavior, "safe" imposes solid restrictions while leaving basic functionality intact and "none" blocks the feature completely.

 For full details on all configuration options, check [the source](https://github.com/mathjax/MathJax/blob/v2.2-beta/unpacked/extensions/Safe.js).

 ## Commutative diagrams via the AMScd extension.

 The well known LaTeX package for commutative diagrams is now available.
 To load the extension, you need to add it to the TeX block as, e.g.,

-    <pre>`TeX: {
+    TeX: {
       extensions: ["AMScd.js", ...]
     }
-    `</pre>

 For how to write commutative diagrams, please refer to the [original documentation](http://mirrors.ctan.org/macros/latex/required/amslatex/math/amscd.pdf) for now.

 ## Experimental ContentMathML extension.

 This experimental extension adds ContentMathML support to MathJax.
 To load the extension, you have to add it to the MathML block of your configuration, e.g.,

-    <pre>`MathML: {
+    MathML: {
       extensions: ["content-mathml.js", ...]
     }